xenit-eu/dynamic-extensions-for-alfresco/README.md

 * `@ExceptionHandler` annotation for generalizing exception handling in Web Scripts.
 * Bug fixes and fine-tunings throughout.

-Many thanks to @laurentvdl for his contributions.
+Many thanks to laurentvdl for his contributions.

 Installing Dynamic Extensions
 -----------------------------